Do I still need to isolate when I have COVID?

 TL;DR: Group A streptococcus is a bacteria that can cause infections of the throat and skin.
 In rare cases, it can lead to serious and invasive diseases like necrotizing fasciitis, toxic shock syndrome, and other severe infections.
 Though still rare, the WHO Health Organization, the European Centre for Disease Prevention and Control, and the US Read more…

-Infectious Diseases Uncategorized
+Infection and Spread Infectious Diseases

 Chana Davis, PhD